 Treatment for Bad breath (Halitosis)

-Halitosis (bad breath) is a common condition caused by sulphur-producing bacteria that live within the surface of the tongue and in the throat.
+Halitosis (bad breath) is a common condition triggered by Sulphur-producing bacteria that live within the top of the tongue and in the neck.
 The treatment for halitosis will depend on the underlying cause.
-Poor oral hygiene, smoking, dry mouth, dental infections and nasal or sinus infections can cause bad breath.
+Poor oral hygiene, smoking, dry-mouth, dental infections and nasal or sinus infections can cause bad breath.
 Good oral hygiene, including brushing flossing and tongue cleaning, is important.
 Other treatments may include mouthwashes, nasal spray or antibiotics.

-Apart from the sulphur-producing bacteria that colonise the back of the tongue, the other major causes of halitosis are:
+In addition to the Sulphur-producing bacteria that colonize the trunk of the tongue, the other significant reasons behind halitosis are:

-- Dental factors – such as periodontitis (infection around the teeth) or poor oral hygiene
+- Oral Factors – such as periodontitis (an infection around one’s teeth) or poor dental hygiene

-- Dry mouth – caused by medicines, alcohol, stress or a medical condition
+- Dry mouth area – induced by medicines, alcoholic beverages, stress or a condition

-- Smoking – which starves the mouth of oxygen.
+- Smoking – This starves the oral cavity of oxygen

 Less common cause behind halitosis includes:

-- Acid and bile reflux from the stomach
+- Acidity and bile reflux from the stomach

-- Post-nasal discharge – for example, due to chronic sinusitis
+- Post-nasal release – for example, scheduled to chronic sinusitis

-- Kidney failure, various carcinomas, metabolic dysfunctions, and biochemical disorders, together account for only a very small percentage of halitosis suffers
+- Kidney failing, various carcinomas, metabolic dysfunctions, and biochemical disorders, jointly take into account only an extremely small ratio of halitosis suffers

-- Foods – such as onions, garlic or cauliflower, which induce certain odours.
-However, these effects are only short-lived.
+- Foods – such as onions, garlic clove or cauliflower, which generate certain odours.
+However, these results are just short-lived.